endless-sky/endless-sky.github.io/_posts/2025-01-25-unstable-release-0.10.11.md

 This isn't all tibetiroka has for us regarding audio.
 Sounds are now paused on pop-ups of UI panels, such as dialog, missions, opening the map, and so on, instead of continuing to play in the background.
 You'll also find that if you fast-forward, most sounds will also now fast-forward, with the exceptions being longer/looping sounds such as engines or beam weapons.
 These changes help the game's audio feel a bit less chaotic overall.

 Continuing on with UI changes, we have a bright new addition to the map interface.
-Thanks to Azure, you will find a new "Stars" tab in the map panel.
+Thanks to Azure3141, you will find a new "Stars" tab in the map panel.
 Upon clicking this, in the place of system rings, small graphics of each system's stars will appear!
 For systems you haven't yet discovered, there will be a default star icon.
 A neat new way to look at the map, that we may revisit again in the future.

 <img class="centered shadowed" src="/images/blog/v0.10.11/stars.png" width="500" height="300" />